 The temple was intended to be a great example of architectural design.
 It was, therefore, possible to transform a temple that had been standing for 200 years into a beautiful, multistory, palace-like structure.

 The first level of the temple is a mezzanine floor primarily utilized for poojas and darshan (admission to the temple).
-The kitchen is used to prepare Shree’s Maha Naivedya (offering), and a restroom is located on the second level.
+The kitchen prepares Shree’s Maha Naivedya (offering), and a restroom is on the second level.

-The Naivedya cooked in the kitchen is transported to the sanctum sanctorum through a series of elevators.
+The Naivedya cooked in the kitchen is transported to the sanctum sanctorum through elevators.
 Using surveillance cameras, the floor is constantly monitored for security and alertness.
 Additionally, the administrative offices of the supervisor and deputy supervisor are located on this level.

 The primary office of the temple is located on the third level.
 Among its many features are a committee member’s chamber, a CEO chamber, a member’s chamber, an auditorium, and a computer room equipped to handle all contemporary administrative and information data processing needs.